calculix/ccx2paraview/README.md

 # dev

 Folder with tests and development version of the converter.
-You may not need it.
+Users may not need it.